-In 1998, Derek left his home town of Missoula and headed north to Bigfork intending to open a small frame shop.
-Twenty one years later, in addition to offering the finest custom picture framing available anywhere, Frame of Reference has become one of the premier fine art galleries in Montana.
-With the move to Whitefish, the gallery has been expanded in size and scope.
-The framing aspect of the gallery continues to thrive with an ever-expanding selection of unique framing materials, an innovative flair for design, and an exceptional collection of artists.
+In 1998, Derek left his hometown of Missoula, Montana and headed north to Bigfork intending to open a small frame shop.
+Twenty-five years later, in addition to offering the finest custom picture framing available anywhere, FoR Fine Art has become one of the premier fine art galleries in the west, with two locations in Montana and one in Tucson, Arizona.

 Derek Vandeberg – Founder, President, Master Framer

-Elizabeth has been helping behind the scenes at Frame of Reference for quite some time, but “officially” joined the Frame of Reference team in the summer of 2018.
+Elizabeth has been helping behind the scenes at FoR Fine Art for quite some time, but “officially” joined the team in the summer of 2018.
 With a B.A. in Psychology from the University of Montana and nearly a decade in the web industry as a Project Manager, Elizabeth brings a unique set of skills to the team.
 She focuses on keeping the gallery organized and does all things tech related.

 When Elizabeth is not in the gallery, she is passionate about being outside!
 She recently fell in love with mountain biking and continues to enjoy hiking, kayaking, cycling, cross-country skiing, snowshoeing, and camping.
 She is always scheming about a new adventure with her husband Derek and their beloved trash panda, Kootenay.